mr-medi/mr-medi.github.io/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: Here, you can explore and discover innovative solutions that I have developed to streamline and optimize your daily tasks foccussed for web security researches.
+description: Here, you can explore and discover innovative solutions that I have developed to streamline and optimize your daily tasks focussed for web security researches.
 ---